An exotic calculus of Berezin-Toeplitz operators: Abstract

 \section{Abstract}

-This paper generalizes composition formulae of Berezin-Toeplitz operators for quantizations of smooth functions on a compact K\"ahler manifold to certain exotic symbol classes.
-This is accomplished via careful analysis of the kernel of these operators using Melin and Sj\"ostrand's method of complex stationary phase.
-This provides a functional calculus result, a trace formula, and a parametrix construction for a larger symbol class.
-These results are used in proving a probabilistic Weyl-law for randomly perturbed Toeplitz operators in \citep{Oltman}.
+We develop a calculus of Berezin-Toeplitz operators quantizing exotic classes of smooth functions on compact K\"ahler manifolds and acting on holomorphic sections of powers of positive line bundles.
+These functions (classical observables) are exotic in the sense that their derivatives are allowed to grow in ways controlled by local geometry and the power of the line bundle.
+The properties of this quantization are obtained via careful analysis of the kernels of the operators using Melin and Sj\"ostrand's method of complex stationary phase.
+We obtain a functional calculus result, a trace formula, and a parametrix construction for this larger class of functions.
+These results are crucially used in proving a probabilistic Weyl-law for randomly perturbed (standard) Berezin-Toeplitz operators in \cite{Oltman}.